ocp-power-automation/ocs-upi-kvm/README.md

 * test-chron-ocs.sh

 The **chron-ocs.sh** script is the master chrontab commandline script.
-It is located in the scripts/helper directory.
+It is located in the **scripts/helper** directory.

 The **test-chron-ocs.sh** script is invoked by chron-ocs.sh and provides the end-to-end OCP/OCS command flow.
 Presently, this script invokes tier tests 2, 3, 4, 4a, 4b and 4c.
 You can limit the tests to a subset by editing this file.
-This file is located in the samples directory.
+This file is located in the **samples** directory.

 To setup chrontab automation, you must:

-1. Create *test* user account and login to it
+1. Create *test* user account with sudo authority and login to it
-2.  git clone this project and invoke **scripts/helper/set-passwordless-sudo.sh**
+2.  git clone this project in $HOME and invoke **scripts/helper/set-passwordless-sudo.sh**
+3. Place the required files defined by the ocs-upi-kvm project in $HOME
-3. Copy the two chron scripts listed above to your home directory
+4. Copy the two chron scripts listed above to $HOME
-4. Edit the four lines below in *test-chron-ocs.sh*:
+5. Edit the four lines below in *test-chron-ocs.sh*:

 ```
 export RHID_USERNAME=<Your RedHat Subscription id>